A few recent examples of our work with connected and automated vehicles (CAVs):

 ADS for Rural America

-Visit our project website to learn more about this demonstration project that uses an automated shuttle bus, now on Iowa roads.
+Visit our project website to learn more about this demonstration project that used an automated shuttle bus on Iowa roads.

 News: Connected and automated vehicles